DEFRA/defra-docker-dotnetcore/IMAGE_SCANNING.md

 If the vulnerability is for an Alpine package, check the CVE report to see if the issue is fixed in a newer version of the package.
 If so, check if the patched version of the package is available in [Alpine Linux](https://pkgs.alpinelinux.org/packages).

 The Dockerfile will need to be updated to install the fixed version of the package.
 There is already a line present in the [Dockerfile](./Dockerfile) that installs Alpine packages.
-The line, slightly simplified, is show below:
+A slightly simplified version is show below:

 ```
 RUN apk update && apk add --no-cache tini && apk add ca-certificates && rm -rf /var/cache/apk/*